-The source sonic materials consist of acoustic measurements of the empty space and transformed recordings made on location using different techniques (air, solid vibration and ultrasound).
-The installation is based on a custom made diffusion system consisting of hidden tactile transducers coupled to objects and structures found in-situ, enhancing the impression of sound emanating from the space itself.
+The installation features a durational multichannel composition which activates and renders audible the site itself.
+The sonic materials are based on acoustic measurements of the space (impulse responses) and environmental sound recordings made in the building using different strategies (air, solid vibration and ultrasound).
+The installation comprises an ad-hoc sound system with eight hidden tactile transducers coupled to found objects and large structures, enhancing the impression of sound emanating from the architecture itself.

 The documentation features a sequence of audio excerpts taken from a recording of the piece within the space using a binaural technique.
 It is recommended listening on good quality headphones.